lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 Using weekly charts reduces the amount of noise we have, and it also reduces the amount of trades we can do in a year.
 Note that we use 40-week SMA now instead of the 200-daily SMA, same total duration.

-This change reduced the total number of trades from 15 to 7, without any obvious whipsaw.
+This change reduced the total number of trades, reduced the whipsaws, but also reduced the profits too.

+### Cross symbol strategy

+Doing any technical analysis and signal detection on QQQ3 directly leads to noise and false positives, both for entries and exits, because each movement is significant.

+We concluded that in this situation it's better to use a less volatile symbol for detecting the signals, and use the more volatile but highly correlated symbol for the trade execution.

+For example, the QQQ3 is the more volatile sibling of QQQ, so we detect signals on QQQ and execute on QQQ3.

+[Stop losses](#risk-management-with-stop-losses) are calculated on the traded symbol, though, for proper risk management.

 ### Moving Average Convergence and Divergence - MACD

 Once we settled on using weekly signals, the next improvement comes from addressing the big drawdowns from the peak highs.

 For example, even though the COVID crash of March 2020 was short in duration, it was a significant dip.
-The QQQ3 drawdown from peak high down to our exit when QQQ crosses under the 40W-SMA was an **eye-watering -62%**.
+The QQQ3 drawdown from peak high down to our exit when QQQ crosses under its 40W-SMA was roughly **-60%**.

 ![TradingView screenshot QQQ3 with 40W strategy showing drawdown](https://flare.lambrospetrou.com/articles-data/2025-08-18-investing-leveraged-qqq-macd/qqq3-40w-drawdown_2020.png)